Kapendev/parin/rin/README.md

 # Rin

 A script interpreter for Rin.
-It helps with error checking and debugging, making it easier to work with Parin scripts.
+It helps with error checking and debugging, making it easier to work with Rin scripts.

 ## Usage